 Dr. Faulconbridge can be contacted at: University of Pennsylvania Perelman School of Medicine, 3535 Market St., Suite 3021, Philadelphia, PA 19104-3309, 215-898-7314.
 Her e-mail address is email@example.com.

 Recent publications include:

 Faulconbridge, L.F., Fabricatore, A.F.
 Obesity and Mental Health.
 In: Bray, R. and Bouchard, C. eds.
 The Handbook of Obesity, Third Edition, Vol. 1, Epidemiology, Etiology, and Physiopathology.
-Informa Healthcare, London, 2014 in press.
+Informa Healthcare, London, 2014.

 Back to Top